eafunk/audiorack/README.txt

 baresip in this version to help it play nicely with audiorack.
 Configuring baresip to work with your telephone system is beyond the scope of this document.
 Baresip must be running on the same computer as arServer in order for audio to be shared via jack-audio.
 Configuration for audiorack4 integration involves the following:

+1. Create an account/phone line with your VOIP provider or server and configure baresip to register with that provider.
+Edit the baresip accounts file (usually found at ~/.baresip/accounts), adding the following line with the registeration information.

+<sip:LineID@VOIPProviderServerAddress>;auth_pass=VOIPServerSuperSecretPassWord;answermode=auto

+... where LineID is the account user/line identification for this line, VOIPProviderServerAddress is the domain name or address of the VOIP provider or server, and VOIPServerSuperSecretPassWord is the password the provider requires for registration.

-1. Ensure the folowing baresip modules are enabled (not commented out).
+2. Ensure the folowing baresip modules are enabled (not commented out).
 Edit the baresip configuration file (usually found at ~/.baresip/config) either changing the settings show, or creating them if they do not already exist in the file.
 See baresip documentation for details.

 module			jack.so
 module			cons.so
+module			ice.so
+module			srtp.so
+module			dtls_srtp.so
+module			opus.so		# for WebRTC live remote module			g711.so		# standard SIP telephony encoding

+module_tmp		uuid.so
+module_tmp		account.so

-2. Ensure baresip has the following audio setting to work with arServer:
+3. Ensure baresip has the following audio setting to work with arServer:

+sip_listen		0.0.0.0:5060	# Set a static SIP port so the WebRTC
+										# interface knows how to reach this studio
 audio_player		jack
 audio_source		jack
 ausrc_srate			48000		# Agree with jack-audio session sample rate